Jtuck92/FinalProject/README.md

 ##### Ryan Miskoviak (Developer, DBA) <br/> Aaron Cottrell (Developer, Scrum Master)<br/> Jess Tucker (Developer, Repo Owner) <br/> Justin Livingston (Developer, Web Design Specialist)
 <img src="ngGiftr/src/assets/rmbitmoji.png" width="75" height ="75">&nbsp;
 #### Ryan's Lessons Learned
-Big lesson was how important notes can be to keep things organized.
-Notes also help when working with a team.
+A big lesson was how important comments/notes can be to keep things organized.
+Comments also help when working with a team.
 Others will touch the files and be able to find what they are looking for.
 This project gave me the chance to become more comfortable and confident working in Angular.

 #### Struggles
 The biggest struggle for me was Angular still being extremely new to me.
 The Admin profile was another part that was difficult for me due to the size of the file.
-Adding notes to help label and keep the tables organized really helped.
+Adding comments to help label and keep the tables organized really helped.

 <img src="ngGiftr/src/assets/acbitmoji.png" width="75" height ="75">&nbsp;
 #### Aaron's Lessons Learned